 - Have a trainee driving instructor licence

-Worse still, this problem isn't as uncommon as you may think.
-In our August 2019 news roundup, we revealed that there were almost 1,000 reports of instructors teaching illegally between 2014 and 2019.
+Worse still, this problem isn't as uncommon as you may think — we found there were almost 1,000 reports of instructors teaching illegally between 2014 and 2019.

 It doesn't matter if the person you're learning with has been driving for decades and considers themselves to be one of the best drivers on the road, if they aren't qualified to teach, then they're not worth your time.
 In order to become an ADI, prospective instructors have to pass three tests and build up experience with teaching learners.
 After becoming an ADI, they also have to pass a standards check every four years.
 Needless to say, DVSA-approved instructors are well worth their salt.